Table of Contents

 For example, as a part of the DHA program, you will gain valuable research abilities and the essential writing skills to complete your dissertation.
 Your dissertation should demonstrate your ability to find a work-related issue of interest, design a proposed solution to a problem, and justify your ideas in the actual world.

-How long will it take to get a doctorate degree?
+How long will it take to get a Doctorate Degree?

 The answer depends on the path you choose.
 A doctorate degree requires at least 60 to 120 semester credit hours (or approximately 20-40 college classes).
 The majority of PhDs take the full 120 hours, although most applied doctorates are on the lower end of the spectrum.